fede1024/rust-rdkafka/README.md

 processed exactly once.

-To learn more about using transactions in rust-rdkafka, see the [Transactions](producer-transactions) section of the producer documentation.
+To learn more about using transactions in rust-rdkafka, see the [Transactions][producer-transactions] section of the producer documentation.

 ### Users